mclear-teaching-projects/phil871-kant-survey/content/assignments/week5.md

 ## Questions {#questions}

 -   What is a &ldquo;deduction&rdquo; of the categories?
--   What special difficulty do the categories face that the intuitions of space and time did not?
+-   What special difficulty do the categories face that the intuitions of space and time and their related concepts did not?
 -   What is the aim of the Transcendental Deduction?
 -   Does the TD need to prove that external world skepticism is false if it is to succeed?